Best Practice

 Feminist philosophy

 Feminist philosophy critically examines the ways in which traditional philosophical theories have excluded or marginalized women’s experiences and perspectives.
-It also explores the implications of gender in ethics, politics, and epistemology.
+It also examines the implications of gender in ethics, politics, and epistemology.
 Research topics in this area might include:

 • The ethics of care versus traditional moral theories: Contrast the ethics of care, as developed by feminist philosophers like Carol Gilligan, with more traditional ethical theories such as utilitarianism and deontology.